Does Beer Make You Fat and Ruin Your Gym Efforts?

 "Alcohol is good for only two things?
 Raising estrogen and having sex with ugly women (or men)."I have made this inappropriate statement many times on social media, at trade shows and at elementary school events (I should really look into censoring myself sometimes).
 I constantly get asked about drinking alcohol and its effects on fat loss, fat gain and other bodily functions.

 Drinking is social, whether at a family gathering, wedding, or even a dormitory party with Wiz Khalifa playing and drunk millennials making out.
 But once we get back home from the wedding or wake up next to some random chick or dude post-dorm party, what have we done to our gainz?

-If you are concerned about hindering fat loss, lowering testosterone, decreasing muscle protein synthesis, negatively effecting your performance the next day and potentially impregnating an ugly chick, keep reading.
-And note, I am NOT going to tell you to never drink alcohol just how to do it to greatly decrease these negative effects!
+If you are concerned about hindering fat loss, lowering testosterone, decreasing muscle protein synthesis, negatively affecting your performance the next day and potentially impregnating an ugly chick, keep reading.
+And note, I am NOT going to tell you to never drink alcohol; just how to do it to greatly decrease these negative effects!

 Marc Lobliner shares his uncensored opinion on why alcohol does nothing for bodybuilders.